pinterest/gestalt/docs/markdown/ios/listaction.md

 <TwoCol>
   <Group>
     <Do title="When to use" />
-      - To structure your content or display a group of items that may or may not be actionable
+      - To structure information or display a group of items that may or may not be actionable
-      - Stack items vertically to organize related content, such as settings or options
+      - Stack items vertically to organize related information, such as settings or options
       - Showcase key features or services with icons and brief descriptions
   </Group>
   <Group>
   <Dont title="When not to use" />
-     - Not suitable for displaying complex content requiring extensive explanation
+     - Not suitable for displaying complex information requiring extensive explanation
-     - Avoid using for long lists of data; it's better for highlighting and navigating
+     - Avoid using ListAction for long lists of data.
+It's better for highlighting and navigating
   </Group>
 </TwoCol>